dragonfly-science/django-centralauth/README.markdown

 ## Issues

+Usage may vary.
 Under some circumstances, the use of this authentication model breaks the use of tools that expect a standard setup.
-In particular you may have trouble using `South', or running `python manage.py syncdb'.
+In particular you may have trouble using `South`, or running `python manage.py syncdb`.
 This is due to problems with foreign keys spanning multiple databases.

 ## Attribution

-The code was plucked out of a forum somewhere on the internet.
+The authrouter code was plucked out of a forum somewhere on the internet.
 [Bradon Belew](http://groups.google.com/group/django-users/browse_thread/thread/462c7b523856e10b/f7deeef5e055693f#f7deeef5e055693f)
 discussed it on google groups, and it may